deabocina/weather-or-not/README.md

 - Start typing a city name and see auto-suggestions to help you find the right place faster.
 - Make searching for weather data easy and intuitive.

-## **🌞 Dynamic Background (Day/Night)**

-Experience a visually immersive weather app!

-- The background dynamically adjusts based on the time of day in the selected city.
-- Daytime and nighttime backgrounds enhance the overall atmosphere.

 ## **🌡️ Temperature Unit Toggle (Celsius/Fahrenheit)**

 Switch between temperature units with ease.